yosmelchiang/wdt_demo/Documentation/Jira.md

   12. ![alt text](tasks.png) Implement company branding to tables and buttons
       - As the style requirements are quite extensive, we are not going to list them here, but we are going to make sure for company branding compliance for these elements as well.
   13. ![alt text](tasks.png) Design digital clock
-      - There is no much to design here, but we are going to use a footer to place our digital clock, so we apply this at the end of our page.
+      - There is no much to design here, but we are going to use a footer element to place our digital clock, so we apply this at the end of our page.

 - ![alt text](epics.png) Staff: API Integration
   - Issues